gramineproject/graphene/Documentation/manpages/gsc.rst

 for trusted files during the image build.
 As a result, Graphene denies access to these files, since they are neither allowed nor trusted files.
 This will likely break applications using files stored in Docker volumes.

-Workaround
-^^^^^^^^^^

-   Trusted files can be added to image-specific manifest file (first argument to :command:`gsc build` command) at build time.
-This workaround does not allow these files to change between build and run, or over multiple runs.
-This only provides integrity for files and not confidentiality.

 Allowing dynamic file contents via Graphene protected files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^